Quadratic Hedging and Optimization of Option Exercise Policies: Exercise Policy Optimization

 Example~\ref{ex:timeincons} indicates that in general one must refine model~(\ref{eq:general}) to obtain a reasonable exercise policy.
-Optimal exercise policies obtained under any risk neutral measure are time consistent: If this model were reformulated in some state at a date following the initial one then the corresponding residual part of the optimal policy obtained on the initial date and state would be optimal for this later optimization.
+Optimal exercise policies determined under any risk neutral measure are time consistent: If this model were reformulated on a date following the initial one and the option had not been previously exercised then the corresponding residual part of the optimal policy obtained on the starting date would be optimal for this later optimization.
 To formally state this property, let $\pi(i)$ be the part of policy $\pi$ corresponding to dates $T_i$ through $T_{I-1}$ and $\Pi(i)$ be the set of all such feasible policies ($\pi\equiv\pi(0)$ and $\Pi\equiv\Pi(0)$).
-An optimal time consistent policy solves the following model for each date $T_i$ with $i\in\mathcal{I}$ and futures price $F_{i}\in\mathbb{R}_+$ in which the option is alive:
+An optimal time consistent policy solves the following model for each date $T_i$ with $i\in\mathcal{I}$ and futures price $F_{i}\in\mathbb{R}_+$ for which the option is alive:

 Let $\Pi^\mathrm{TC}$ be subset of the set of exercise policies $\Pi$ that satisfy time consistency.
 The refinement of model~(\ref{eq:general}) that optimizes over this restricted set is

 The optimal policy of model~(\ref{eq:general}) obtained in Example~\ref{ex:timeincons} is time inconsistent.
 Indeed, suppose that the realized futures price on date $T_1$ is \$16.
 Formulating and solving model~(\ref{eq:generalstage}) for this date and price leads to a different decision compared to the one taken by the optimal policy obtained on date $T_0$: Exercising the option is now optimal.
 In contrast, applying model~(\ref{eq:refgeneral}) to Example~\ref{ex:timeincons} yields the optimal exercise policy that one obtains under any risk neutral measure discussed in this example: Exercise on date $T_1$ when and only when the futures price equals \$6.4 or \$16.